julelang/manual/src/std/jule-integrated.md

 ```jule
 unsafe fn Free(mut ptr: *unsafe)
 ```
-Free a block allocated by malloc, realloc or calloc. ptr is not setted as nil by function, therefore ptr is dangling after free.
+Free a block allocated by malloc, realloc or calloc. ptr is not set as nil by function, therefore ptr is dangling after free.
 Set ptr as nil after free for more safety.

 ::: warning
 This function is part of the C-style memory management.
 It can be very dangerous.